 Saturday – Daily Devotion for the day, read Ephesians 3:17-18 as well as participate in a fun Family Activity Day!
 This week I am planning a love-themed night of fun for our family activity.

 Virtue two-Love Overview of the week

 10 Ways to Break a Bad-Mood Cycle a great tool from the book to reference through all 12 weeks!

-Lastly I also created a FREE printable PDF including the other six Daily Devotional verses included here Devotions Verses-Love.
-I encourage you look up all 6 of the bible Daily Devotions at the start of each week.
-You can just look them all up at the start to the week and then cut these cards apart to use each one as a page marker for the verse in the bible so you can be prepared.
+Lastly, I also created a FREE printable PDF including the other six Daily Devotional verses included here Devotions Verses-Love.
+I encourage you to look up all 6 of the Bible Daily Devotions at the start of each week.
+You can just look them all up at the start of the week and then cut these cards apart to use each one as a page marker for the verse in the bible so you can be prepared.